TheYongjinChoi/COVID19-healthcare-access/covid-media-polarization/README.md

 # Media Consumption and Social Distancing

-*Paper Authors: Yongjin Choi and Ashley M. Fox </br>
+* Paper Authors: Yongjin Choi and Ashley M. Fox </br>
-*Choi, Yongjin and A. M. Fox.
+* Citation: Choi, Yongjin and A. M. Fox.
 Does media slant polarize compliance with science-based public health recommendations?
-Effects of media consumption patterns on COVID-19 attitudes and behaviors in the United States. _forthcoming in Journal of Health Psychology_.
+Effects of media consumption patterns on COVID-19 attitudes and behaviors in the United States. _forthcoming in Journal of Health Psychology_. </br>
-*Last updated: Dec.
+* Last updated: Dec.
 9. 2020*

 * What's Included
 	- [Part I. Basic Setting](#part-i-basic-setting)